 ‘The war-wounded and the congenitally impaired: Competing categories of disability in John Buchan’s Huntingtower (1922)’, Journal of War and Culture Studies, 4:1 (2011), 7-20.

 This was an article that had to be written, when I noticed that, in this novel, Buchan pitted the war-impaired soldier hero(es) against characters who were not only Bolshevik (wrong politics), foreign (foreigners), but also congenitally impaired (scoliosis, spina bifida, a neurological syndrome).
-From this, several years of disability studies research has arisen.
+From this beginning I worked hard for several years on disability studies research.

 ‘The use of London lodgings in middlebrow fiction, 1900-1930s’, Literary London, 9: 1 (2011).